dana-team/container-app-operator/docs/build-from-source/design/hld/plan-shipwright.md

   - Otherwise, default to the Buildpacks-based `ClusterBuildStrategy`.
   - This keeps the user contract stable (provide source), while still supporting teams that already maintain `Dockerfile`s.
 - **Build execution (Shipwright Build)**:
-  - The operator requests builds using Shipwright primitives and tracks status:
+  - The `CappBuild` operator requests builds using Shipwright primitives and tracks status:
     - A `Build` CR captures the “build definition” (source + output image + strategy).
-    - A `BuildRun` CR represents each execution of the build (per commit / per change / manual trigger).
+    - A `BuildRun` CR represents each execution of the build (initial/manual run, or auto-triggered on new commits when enabled).
-  - The operator watches `BuildRun.status` to determine success/failure and obtains the produced image reference (digest/tag) for deployment.
+  - The `CappBuild` operator watches `BuildRun.status` to determine success/failure and obtains the produced image reference.
-  - Once a build succeeds, the operator deploys using the produced image.
+  - **Handover to Runtime**: Once a build succeeds, the `CappBuild` controller updates the target `Capp` with the new image reference.
 - **Rebuild on commit (optional / policy-controlled)**:
-  - If enabled, new commits trigger a new `BuildRun` (via an SCM webhook receiver / Tekton Triggers / other platform mechanism), followed by re-deploy.
+  - If enabled, new commits trigger a new `BuildRun`, followed by `Capp` update.

 ## Advantages
+- **Better separation of concerns**: Clear split between runtime (`Capp`) and build-time (`CappBuild`) resources and dependencies.
+- **Standalone utility**: `CappBuild` can be used as a generic image building tool even without a `Capp`.
-- **Simple user experience**: users specify source only.
+- **Simple user experience**: users specify source in `CappBuild` and link it to a `Capp`.
 - **Kubernetes-native abstraction**: Shipwright provides a higher-level build API (`Build`/`BuildRun`) instead of wiring Tekton directly in the operator.
-- **Strategy flexibility**: swap build engines (Buildpacks/Kaniko/Buildah/…) without changing the `Capp` contract (platform-owned).
+- **Strategy flexibility**: swap build engines (Buildpacks/Kaniko/Buildah/…) without changing the `CappBuild` contract (platform-owned).
 - **Operator-owned contract**: we can evolve strategy choice, pinning, and defaults without changing app teams’ `Capp`s.

 ## Disadvantages